catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Deploying a hello world application
 ***********************************

-It is possible to have a loadbalancer created on your behalf by Kubernetes through the underlying Catalyst Cloud infrastructure services.

 For this example we are going to deploy a container running a simple flask app that will respond with a basic 'Hello World' message that includes the host name and IP of the node responding to the request.
-This will sit behind a loadbalancer that will be publicly available on the internet via a floating ip and will serve requests to the application servers using the ``round robin`` algorithm.
+This will sit behind a loadbalancer that will be publicly available on the internet via a floating ip and will serve requests to the application servers using the **round robin** algorithm.

 The container image in question **catalystcloud/helloworld version_1.1** runs